South East Midlands Local Enterprise Partnership

-The South East Midlands Local Enterprise Partnership (SEMLEP) was established in 2011, and is one of 39 Local Enterprise Partnerships set up by the Government to drive economic development in England.
-The SEMLEP geographical region includes 36 enterprise and innovation centres, and five universities.
-Its board is made up of representatives from the public and private sectors, in addition to skills providers.
+The South East Midlands Local Enterprise Partnership (SEMLEP) was a local enterprise partnership set up by the UK Government to drive economic development in the South East Midlands.
+Formed in 2011, the SEMLEP geographical region included 36 enterprise and innovation centres, and five universities.
+Its board was made up of representatives from the public and private sectors, in addition to skills providers.
+SEMLEP was dissolved on 5 March 2024.

 History

 In March 2012, the UK Prime Minister David Cameron asked former Deputy Prime Minister, Michael Heseltine, to report to the Chancellor of the Exchequer George Osborne and the Secretary of State for Business Vince Cable as to how wealth might be more effectively created in the UK.
 The Chancellor announced the terms of the review on 21 March 2012.
 The result was 'No Stone Unturned', which was largely accepted by government, and included 89 recommendations to help industry.
 One of its key aims was to move £49bn from central government to the English regions to help local leaders and businesses, according to a BBC report which added the aim was to "devolve power from Whitehall and re-invigorate the big cities that had fuelled the growth and wealth that the country had enjoyed in past decades".
 The report led to the coalition government establishing Local Enterprise Partnerships, replacing the Regional Development Agencies.